Skip to Main ContentAUB

 Members can borrow 3 standard loan books.
 Unfortunately you won't be able to access BU online resources due to publishers' license restrictions.

-To join you will need to go to BU Library Helpzone at either campus between 9 am and 5pm Monday to Friday (Click here to Join BU Library).
+To join you will need to go to BU Library Helpzone at Talbot campus between 9 am and 5pm Monday to Friday (Click here to Join BU Library).
 You will need to bring the following items:

 • 1 passport sized photo